SoruTheSleepy/SoruTheSleepy/README.md

 ## My Soft Skills

 - **Patience** : When it comes to develop something, explain something, or search for informations, I like to take the time to check that everything went right or everything is correct.
-- **Meticulousness** : I like to keep everything at its place, clean my PC regularly and own copies of all my files on external SSD hard drives.
+- **Meticulousness** : As long as I have enough time to do it, I like to make sure every little details are not neglected.
+Also, I always keep everything at its place, clean my PC regularly and own copies of all my files on external SSD hard drives.
 - **Perseverance** : I never give up a project, unless I find a better solution to get to its end.<br><br><br>